JoyZadan/html-css-portfolio-project/README.md

 1. Problems with the navbar and the AR iframe overlapping and discovered that using CSS float property on the nav container with an iframe right below it was causinf the issue.
 The solution was to rewrite the code for the entire header area.
 This solution includes snippets of JavaScript code from FlorinPop (see Credits section for the screenshot of the borrowed code snippet).
 2. On one of my calls with my mentor, he raised the issues from the Nu Html Checker results such as:
     * button must not appear as descendant of the a element (these errors were on all the buttons on all pages except on the subscribe form)
-    * errors from the youtube videos iframe
+    * errors from the YouTube videos iframe
     * indent errors and unclosed elements (navlinks error: no li element in scope but a li end tag seen) To fix the above, I removed the button tags from the a elements and applied CSS styling to the latter so the links look like buttons.
 I also fixed the YouTube videos iframe issues by deleting the frameborder and alt text properties.
 The indent errors and unclosed elements were also fixed by indenting the code uniformly and also removed the extra li closing tag.
 3. On Firefox browser, the Book a Demo link on the navigation was not aligning with the rest of the navlinks.
 This was fixed by shortening the call to action from book a demo to Get Demo.